alexsmith716/bootstrap-react-redux-ssr-eleven/README.md

 Asynchronous Iterators in JavaScript
 -------------------------------------------------------------

+'next()' method returns the next item in the sequence

 The iterator interface brought by ECMAScript 2015 is designed to iterate over sequential data sources.

-An iterator object has the property next() with returns properties { value, done }.
+An iterator object has the property 'next()' with returns properties '{ value, done }'.
 The property value contains the next value in the collection.
 As for done, that contains the boolean value indicating whether the iteration has ended or not.

 Since both values value and done need to be known at the time the iterator method returns, iterators are only suitable to iterator over synchronous data sources.